s4ke/Master-Thesis/src/md/050-benchmarks.md

 $$

 where $T_1$ denotes the sequential and $T_p$ the parallel runtime of the program.
-Note that we do not use a separate sequential program, though, instead we simply use the same binary with only 1 computation thread enabled.
+Note that we do not use a separate sequential program, though.
+Instead we simply use the same binary with only 1 computation thread enabled.

 ### Defining overhead